 ActionAid Ireland’s CEO is paid a gross salary of €75,000 per year.
 The company operates a defined contribution pension scheme which is available to all employees, to which both ActionAid and the employees contribute.
 The CEO is the highest paid staff member, and has no further benefits.

-As of July 2017 ActionAid Ireland has ten full-time paid staff members and one part-time paid staff members.
+As of January 2019 ActionAid Ireland has ten full-time paid staff members and two part-time paid staff members.

 As a supporter of ActionAid you are entitled to